ScaledMarkets/dabl/README.md

 * The language definition (formal grammar file [dabl.sablecc](dabl.sablecc), and [Language Reference](langref/README.md)).
-* DABL compiler, written in Java using the
-	[SableCC compiler generation tool](http://www.sablecc.org/).
+* DABL compiler, written in Java using version 3.2 of the [SableCC compiler generation tool](http://www.sablecc.org/).
 	The compiler is a Java package, which has a main method, but it can also be called via its API, so that the compiler can be embedded in other